ukmda/ukmda-dataprocessing/archive/analysis/README.md

 ## getRMSSingleData
 Creates a UFO-analyser compatible version of the RMS single-station detections.

-## reportYear
+## reportActiveShowers
-Creates a shower report for the whole current year, by calling showerReport for each active shower year-to-date.
+Creates a shower report for any active showers, by calling showerReport for each active shower year-to-date.

 ## runDistrib
 Called by findAllMatches to execute the distributed processing engine.